SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 * ***iFrameTitle***
 :question: This test used to verify the title of the iframe with the expected text of "".
 This test is now marked as FAILED.
 * ***mouseHoverTitle***
+This test script verifies that the title of 'Mouse Hover Example' section contains 'Mouse Hover'
 * ***mouseHoverSelectReload***
+This test script verifies if clicking on the 'Reload' option of the 'Mouse Hover' button reloads the page
 * ***mouseHoverSelectTop***
+This test script verifies if clicking on the 'Top' option of the 'Mouse Hover' button takes us to the top of the page

+#### 5. Sign Up Page Test ####
+This test file consists of two tests on the "https://sso.teachable.com/secure/9521/users/sign_up?flow_school_id=9521" which is referred to as the SignUp page:
+* ***SignUpTest***
+:question: This test script verifies that different sets of credentials with their corresponding 'Subscription' and 'Terms of Use' checkbox selections are throwing the corresponding error messages
+* ***TitleTextValidation***
+This test script verifies the title of the sign up page with the expected text 'Rahul Shetty Academy'

 ### Results ###
 1) The tests will be run using Jenkins tool and the reports will be generated